kawaiiDango/pano-scrobbler/faq.md

 ### [desktop] How do I correctly scrobble media playing on a web browser?

-Browsers are not supported.
-Use WebScrobbler for that instead.
+Web browsers or browser-like apps are not supported.
+Use WebScrobbler for web browsers.

-### [desktop] The file picker freezes on certain Linux distros
+### [desktop] The app does not show notifications on Windows

-Disable the native file picker in settings as a workaround.
+To show notifications on Windows, the app's ID must be registered with the OS and linked to its start menu shortcut.
+This is done by the installer in install mode.
+So, it won't work if you are using it portable mode or have removed the start menu shortcut.